Jiang Kanghu: Academic career

 Through his views, Jiang came to be known as a "Socialistic Confucian".
 Jiang attempted to provide a traditional sanction for nationalizing agriculture by arguing that in antiquity there had existed an agrarian socialist utopia built around the well-field system that vanished after the Qin dynasty abolished the public ownership of land (which Jiang identified with contemporary practices of land tenureship).
 Jiang promoted the abolition of private property, a model of rapid industrialization led by the state, as much local self-government as possible, the establishment of universal public schooling, and the advancement of women's rights.

-In April 1921 Jiang visited the Soviet Union.
-He participated in the Comintern Third World Congress in Moscow, and met with Vladimir Lenin.
-In August 1921, Jiang returned to China.
-In September 1921 Jiang established Southern University in Shanghai and became the president of that university.
-While he was the president of Southern, Jiang criticized the Comintern and openly opposed both the Kuomintang and the Communist Party of China.

 In 1922, Jiang visited Taiyuan, Shanxi, three times, with the intention of convincing the local warlord, Yan Xishan, of the need to carry out political, social, and economic reforms in Shanxi.
 Although Jiang ultimately failed to convince Yan to follow Jiang's suggestions for reform at that time, Jiang's ideas left a great and lasting impression on Yan.
 Over the next two decades, Yan would adopt ideas and methods that were very similar to those proposed by Jiang.
 Particular ideas that Yan may have borrowed from Jiang include the glorification of the village, a dislike for the money economy, a belief that the state must take over responsibilities previously held by the family, his hatred of "parasites" (mostly landlords and money-lenders), and the belief that practice (i.e. manual labour) is an inseparable component of learning.